borkdude/blog/posts/clojure-from-scala.md

+Title: Using the Clojure REPL with Java or Scala
+Date: 2016-07-26
+Tags: scala,clojure,repl
+Legacy: true

 Clojure is a tool that enables interactive development and runtime inspection.
 Even when we work in other programming languages, Clojure can still be useful.
 Especially when that other language lives